 For most people who smoke cannabis daily, dreaming still occurs, but the dreams are just not usually remembered upon awakening from them.

 Lucid dreaming and dream recall go hand in hand not just because without dream recall you would not remember your lucid dreams, but also because both skills are based on the same cognitive faculty: attention.
 Lucidity entails being attentive to the fact you’re dreaming and memory also requires paying attention.

 Do not forget that the THC in cannabis is first and foremost a strong sedative.
-Give cannabis to a child and they’ll go to sleep.
+Give cannabis to a child and she will become sleepy.